lineality/One_Time_Pads/README.md

 # One_Time_Pads

-Managing Basic One Time Pads
+Basic One Time Pads:
+One Time Pad Manager
+One Time Pad Generator

 # Notebook version(s)